 Coorg is amazing.
 It’s literally this jungle land full of nature worshiping warriors that make homemade wine and devour pork curry in their spare time.
 I mean, there’s more to it than that but I think that’s the big take away I got while backpacking Coorg with goMowgli.
 This post shares just SOME of what we did in our first two days in Coorg.
 Looking back, I can’t believe how much we saw and how varied the area is.
+Check this post for a guide on all the things to do in Coorg.

 If you’re a traveler coming through the South, or particularly in Karnataka you can contact goMowgli about these tours.
 If you’re not interested in tours, these are available to public as they are outdoorsy places and town tours but transportation was sort of lacking in most of these areas.